 For all of our biodiversity impacts and interventions, specific biodiversity goals have been established to ensure we meet our vision of operating a sustainable and responsible business in Madagascar.
 These goals and associated key performance indicators (KPIs) are periodically assessed and adapted based on consultations and data gathered from monitoring programs.
-The KPIs are directly linked to the requirements of Madagascar's regulator, the ONE, and to international standards, including the IFC Performance Standards on Environmental and Social Sustainability (IFC 2012 version) and the BBOP standard.
-Ambatovy became a pilot project for the BBOP initiative in 2006.13

-12The IUCN Red List of Threatened Species is widely recognized as the most comprehensive, objective global approach for evaluating the conservation status of plant and animal species.
+9The IUCN Red List of Threatened Species is widely recognized as the most comprehensive, objective global approach for evaluating the conservation status of plant and animal species.
 The goal of the IUCN Red List is to provide information and analyses on the status, trends, and threats to species in order to inform and catalyze action for biodiversity conservation.